Customizing with Javascript

 The Bridged Resource object provides access to dynamically load data from bridges.

-The bridged resource load method takes an options object as an argument.
+object as an argument.
 This object has the following properties:

-• The supported metadata parameter names are dependent on the bridge adapter being used by the active bridge mapping.
+- a map of metadata parameters that will be passed to the bridge adapter.- The supported metadata parameter names are dependent on the bridge adapter being used by the active bridge mapping.

-• success - a function called when the bridged resource request is complete.
+- a function called when the bridged resource request is complete.- Takes one argument, the bridged data.

-• error - a function called when there is an error encountered while processing the bridged resource request.
+- a function called when there is an error encountered while processing the bridged resource request.- Takes one argument, the error response from the server.

 Here is an example bridged resource load: